What is OCIA?

 As personal representatives of the Church, they are expected to make the candidates and catechumens feel at home with Catholics and connected to the community by introducing them to parishioners, activities of the parish and ministries they are involved with to help them catch the spirit of the Church.

 Sponsors are witnesses for the catechumens and candidates and ultimately will be asked to witness to their worthiness.
-For catechumens to sponsor will be asked by the Bishop, "As God is your witness, do you consider these catechumens worthy to be admitted to the sacraments of Christian initiation?"
+The sponsor will be asked by the Bishop, "As God is your witness, do you consider these catechumens worthy to be admitted to the sacraments of Christian initiation?"
 The catechumen is expected to reflect a conversion, a sufficient knowledge of Christian teaching and a sense of faith and charity to be considered worthy.

 For those who have already been baptized and are candidates for Confirmation and Eucharist, the nature of their conversion and formation may be different from catechumens.
 Nevertheless, the sponsor is asked "Do you consider this candidate ready to receive the sacraments of Confirmation and Eucharist?"

-Sponsors are companions and guides and will walk with the candidates and catechumens through the formation period with the support of the RCIA catechumenate team.
+Sponsors are companions and guides and will walk with the candidates and catechumens through the formation period with the support of the OCIA catechumenate team.
 They should be understanding of doubt, challenging when enthusiasm wanes, a mentor, friend, and confidant.
 Sponsors must remember that it is the way of the Lord that is the destination.
 The sponsor is not a teacher but will answer questions that he/she can and refer those that he/she cannot to others.

 Who can be a sponsor?
 A sponsor must be at least 16 years of age and must have received the Sacraments of Initiation (Baptism, Eucharist and Confirmation), and if married, is in a valid Catholic marriage.